Jan Masaryk: Wartime

-In June 1943, Masaryk spoke with Philip Nichols of the Foreign Office and expressed much doubt about a proposed treaty to create a military alliance between Czechoslovakia and the Soviet Union that was being energetically championed by Zdeněk Fierlinger, the Czechoslovak ambassador in Moscow.
-Masaryk did not oppose the proposed treaty outright but hinted to Nichols that his preference was for Czechoslovakia to move closer to Poland than to the Soviet Union after the war.
 Between 17 October 1943 and 10 February 1944, Masaryk went on a lengthy speaking tour of the United States, which removed him from the meetings of the Czechoslovak cabinet.
 In December 1943, Beneš went to Moscow to sign a treaty creating a 25-year military alliance between Czechoslovakia and the Soviet Union.
 Upon his return to London, Masaryk was forced to accept the fait accompli.
 In a radio speech on 16 February 1944, Masaryk stated that the Soviet-Czechoslovak alliance "was approved of in America", though "there were a few reactionaries who hide their own selfish interests behind the pretense of the fear of Bolshevism".
 Masaryk added that "we should get used to calling it the Soviet empire.
 Because it will be the Soviet empire which will play the most important role on the continent".

 In an unauthorised act, Fierlinger in July 1944 sent out a public telegram to Edward Osóbka-Morawski, celebrating the entry of the Polish People's Army onto Polish soil.
 This led Beneš to rebuke Fierlinger for an act that implied support for the Soviet puppet Lublin government.
 Masaryk wanted to fire Fierlinger for that letter, complaining that he was no longer representing Czechoslovakia in Moscow in any meaningful sense of the term.
 On 28 July 1944, the entire Czechoslovak cabinet recommended to Beneš that he sack Fierlinger as ambassador in Moscow and appoint a new ambassador who would represent the interests of the government-in-exile instead of the Soviet Union, but Beneš refused to accept this recommendation.

 In April 1945, Beneš and Masaryk travelled to Moscow to meet Stalin, where it was agreed that Czechoslovakia's foreign policy would be aligned with the Soviet Union, but that Czechoslovakia would retain its independence and democracy.